 “Santi Marí Ferrer remade his family’s finca (farmhouse), with its massive stone walls and native savina wood beams, into one of the island’s friendliest and most comfortable country inns.
 Rooms are huge, with original stone arches separating sleeping and bathroom areas.”

 “Some of the world’s most prolific street artists (N4T4, INKIE, JEROM) have pooled their creativity in this design hotel with an alternative edge.
 The roomy, mural-splashed suites sport clever backlighting, proper workstations and balconies with terrific views.”

 New York Times, Fodors, CN Johansens, Telegraph

 CN Traveler, Forbes, Telegraph

 Lonely Planet, Telegraph

 Fodors, Lonely Planet

 Ibiza is expensive!
 For a 3-star hotel, you have to pay around $130 per night and for a 4-star hotel, you would be looking at $210 per night.
 If you’re after a luxury 5-star Ibiza hotel, then you can expect to pay around $400 per night.

-The best areas to stay in Mallorca are: Ibiza Town, Portinatx, Playa d’en Bossa, Es Canar and Santa Eulalia.
+The best areas to stay in Ibiza are: Ibiza Town, Portinatx, Playa d’en Bossa, Es Canar and Santa Eulalia.
 Please read our extensive guide about where to stay in Ibiza.
 It gives a great overview about each area, including the museums, attractions and other things, as well as the best place to stay in each area.

 If you're looking for a cheap hotel in Ibiza, then try Hotel Tarba.
 It's an excellent budget hotel offering great value for money.
 It's in a good location, it's been recommended by travel experts and the hotel has excellent customer reviews.
 Also check out our list of the best cheap hotels in Ibiza.